expo/expo/docs/pages/distribution/uploading-apps.md

 ### Manually uploading your app

 > This approach only works on macOS.
-If you don't have access to a macOS device, use EAS Submiy.
+If you don't have access to a macOS device, use EAS Submit.

 In order to see your app on Testflight, you will first need to submit your .IPA file to Apple using **Transporter** (previously known as Application Loader), available on the App Store ([link](https://apps.apple.com/app/transporter/id1450874784)).
 In order to do this: